 Many healthcare professionals have been forced to adopt telehealth during the pandemic.
 For the clinic, telehealth has added value to the practice and is something Tania Shearon, MOT, CHT, PYT-C, assistant professor, ATSU-ASHS, hopes will continue after in-person visits resume.

 “What I really like and what I see as a great benefit of telehealth is there are times when, yes, I really want to be face to face and I think that it’s necessary, but there are other times when it is better for me to see my patient in her home, doing that follow-up exercise or activity and really get a sense of how she is doing it without me being there,” Shearon said.

 Shearon, Gore, and Carol Gavilan, OT, ’21, recently presented virtually at the Arizona OT Association (ArizOTA) special interest section meeting, sharing protocols and procedures for ensuring a secure and safe telehealth experience.
 This includes the patient confirming their physical address in case the student or faculty member sees the patient is in distress and needs to contact emergency services.
 That tip was well received by those in attendance.

 The students are proud of the efforts they’ve made to keep the clinic open during these unprecedented times.
-They strive to uphold the vision of Jim Farris, PT, PhD, associate dean, ATSU-College of Graduate Health Studies, who helped the clinic come to fruition after years of research and planning.

 “This clinic has exceeded expectations, and we have a lot of great people supporting us,” Gore said.
 “I think everyone is wanting what is best for the clinic.
 We don’t really take shortcuts; we are constantly helping each other out.”